-- 7.57 Within Cambridge, there are a number of nationally and locally recognised nature conservation sites, which form an important element of the character and setting of the city.
+- 7.62 Starting at the top of the hierarchy of sites of biodiversity and geodiversity importance, Cambridge does not currently have any sites of European importance for habitats and species.
+However, in line with paragraph 118 of the NPPF (2012), any potential Ramsar sites, Special Protection Areas or Special Areas of Conservation would need to be given the same protection as European sites and permission would not normally be granted where there would be an adverse effect on these sites.
+Plans or projects which may have a likely significant effect on a European site will require appropriate assessment under the Conservation of Habitats and Species Regulations 2010 (as amended). - 7.63 Within Cambridge, there are a number of nationally and locally recognised nature conservation sites, which form an important element of the character and setting of the city.
 These sites include two Sites of Special Scientific Interest (SSSI), which are designated for their national biodiversity or geodiversity value.
-SSSIs are statutorily protected by their designation under the Wildlife and Countryside Act 1981 and the Natural Environment and Rural Communities Act 2006. - 7.58 The Council has declared 12 LNRs on land that it owns and manages, including a number of the city's commons.
+SSSIs are statutorily protected by their designation under the Wildlife and Countryside Act 1981 and the Natural Environment and Rural Communities Act 2006.
+Natural England will be consulted on any planning application in or adjacent to a SSSI.
+The Council will not normally grant permission for any proposal which causes significant harm to a SSSI. - 7.64 The Council has declared 12 Local Nature Reserves (LNRs) on land that it owns and manages, including a number of the city's commons.
 LNRs are statutorily designated by local authorities under Section 21 of the National Parks and Access to the Countryside Act 1949.
-CWSs and CiWSs also include a number of the city's commons.
+County Wildlife Sites (CWSs) and City Wildlife Sites (CiWSs) also include a number of the city's commons.
 They do not have statutory protection.
 They have been selected as sites of substantive nature conservation interest, against published criteria, as a result of surveys undertaken initially by the local Wildlife Trust for the Council and maintained by the Cambridgeshire and Peterborough Environmental Records Centre (CPERC).
-Other undesignated green spaces also make up the ecological network of sites across the city and would be subject to this policy, if they identified as meeting the criteria for city or county wildlife site status. - 7.59 The policy will ensure that development would only be supported where it can be adequately demonstrated that proposals will not have an adverse effect on biodiversity; and that, where required, suitable mitigation measures are acceptable and deliverable.
+Other undesignated green spaces also make up the ecological network of sites across the city and would be subject to this policy, if they identified as meeting the criteria for city or county wildlife site status. - 7.65 The policy will ensure that development would only be supported where it can be adequately demonstrated that proposals will not have an adverse effect on biodiversity; and that, where required, suitable mitigation measures are acceptable and deliverable.
 In addition, the potential for the enhancement of the site and adjacent habitats should also be explored.
-Proposals on or adjacent to a site of local conservation importance should not be refused without proper consideration of the potential to enhance the site's biodiversity through enhanced management, habitat creation or the formation of new linkages with adjacent habitat areas.
+Proposals on or adjacent to a site of local conservation importance should not be granted without proper consideration of the potential to enhance the designated site's biodiversity through enhanced management, habitat creation or the formation of new linkages with adjacent habitat areas.